raiseerco/raiseerco.github.io/README.md

 ## About the _compilooooors_
 - 🇦🇷 [Tobias](www.twitter.com/0xtobias), OG at [🇪🇸 DeFi_Latam](https://t.me/DeFi_LATAM) and mastermind of [Solidity Latam Shadowy Super-Coders](https://t.me/SolidityLATAM).
 - 🇦🇷 [LeoSagan🕶](www.twitter.com/ethsagan), OG researcher at [Argenpool](https://t.me/Argenpool), OG dev at [🇪🇸 DeFi_Latam](https://t.me/DeFi_LATAM) and editor of the present document.
+- 🇦🇷 Special mention to [Lorena Fabris](https://twitter.com/blockya_), who did an awesome work translating many articles from dev.to!

 ## How to start and not to fail